-Q: How will my scribe’s progress in note quality be monitored?
+Q: How will my scribe’s note quality be monitored?

-A: Our director of scribe development will conduct a standardized Quality Assessment of your scribe’s progress every 3 months.
+A: Our scribe managers conduct a standardized Quality Assessment of your scribe’s progress every 3 months.
 Based on their findings, they will discuss areas of improvement with the scribe and provide additional training if necessary.

 Q: Can my scribe help with tasks other than charts?

 A: Wrapping up charts can definitely involve more than documenting the visit - such as refills, phone follow-ups, late labs, etc. Your scribe can help organize and facilitate tasks like these, but CANNOT act in a medical capacity, such as interpreting the labs, calling patients with results, calling in refills, or similar.
-Your scribe could, however, take care of documenting that you called the pharmacy, that you followed up on culture results, etc.
+Your scribe could, however, document that you called the pharmacy, that you followed up on culture results, etc.